 The construction workers are actors, but the women on the street are (or appear to be) real and their reactions authentic.
 The first thing women do is get uncomfortable, revealing how a lifetime of experience makes them cringe at the prospect of a man yelling at them.
 But, as women realize what’s going on, they’re obviously delighted.
 They love the idea of getting support and respect instead of harassment from strange men.

 This last woman actually places her hand on her heart and mouths “thank you” to the guys.

 And then the commercial ends and it’s all yanked back in the most disgusting way.
 It ends by claiming that pro-feminist men are clearly unnatural.
 Men don’t respect women — at least, not this kind of man — they’re just so hungry they can’t think straight.

 The twist ending is a genuine “fuck you” to the actual women who happened to walk by and become a part of the commercial.
 I wonder, when the producers approached them to get their permission to be used on film, did they tell them how the commercial would end?
 I suspect not.
 And, if not, I bet seeing the commercial would feel like a betrayal.
 These women were (likely) given the impression that it was about respecting women, but instead it was about making fun of the idea that women deserve respect.

 What a dick move, Snickers.
 I hope you’re happy with your misogynist consumer base, because I don’t think I can ever buy a Snickers bar again.
 What else does your parent company sell?
-I’ll make a note.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+I’ll make a note.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.